10th Meeting of the Working Group on Sustainable Forest Management

 The 10th Meeting of the Carpathian Convention Working Group (WG) on Sustainable Forest Management will occur on 28 – 29 April in Bratislava, Slovakia.

-WG Forests meeting will feature sessions on:
+WG Forests meeting featured sessions on:

 - Updates on inventories and assessments advancing forest conservation in the Carpathians